 Due to the nature of the business, you will struggle to make a full-time living from being an extra.
 There is a big need for extras but there is also plenty of competition.

 Casting agencies aren’t keen on just giving specific clients all the extra work, otherwise people would soon leave.
 Instead, most try to share the work out evenly.
 So it’s possible for you to be booked up for a month and earn several thousand pounds and then have noting the following month.

 Nearly all the extras I’ve worked with also have an income from elsewhere.
-In fact, I have yet to me a full-time extra.
+In fact, I have yet to meet a full-time extra.

 I think it would be very difficult to fit work as an acting extra around a full-time job.
 Nearly everybody I spoke to was either self-employed or retired.
 If I ever reduce my hours at work, I will certainly look for some more hours as an extra.